 Inviting attendees and panelists

 Panelists are full participants in the meeting.
-They can view and send video, screen share, annotate, etc. Panelists count towards the maximum number of attendees for your webinar.
-Please note that panelists will receive a direct email invitation separate from the attendees of the Webinar.
+They can view and send video, screen share, annotate, etc. Panelists do not count towards the maximum number of attendees for your webinar, but rather are limited by your maximum meeting capacity.
+Please note that panelists will receive an email invitation separate from the attendees of the Webinar, which includes their unique join URL and other joining information.

-Attendees are view-only participants who can be unmuted if the host chooses.
+Attendees are view-only participants, who can be unmuted if the host chooses.
 Their view of the webinar is controlled by the host.
-They can interact with the host and the panelists through the Q&A and the chat.
+The maximum number of attendees is determined by your webinar license (500, 1000, 3000, etc.).
+They can interact with the host and the panelists through the Q&A and in-webinar chat.

 If the webinar does not require registration, you can copy the join link and share with your attendees.